What is the Innovation radar?

 - Supporting innovators through EU (and non-EU) funded entrepreneurship initiatives to cover specific needs concerning networking, access to finance, Intellectual Property Rights, etc.

 Using the radar, the best EU-funded innovators have been identified to compete with their EU-funded innovation for the annual Innovation Radar Prize.
-The top 20 innovators will be given the chance to compete in the Innovation Radar final, at the ICT Proposers' Day event in Budapest (taking place on 9 November 2017).
+The top 20 innovators were given the chance to compete in the Innovation Radar final, at the ICT Proposers' Day event in Budapest (9 November 2017).

 Who can benefit from the Innovation radar?